bdfoster/nomatic-logging/README.md

 guidance on how to do so.

 ## Future Plans
-* Make usable in both Node.js and the browser
+* Make usable in both Node.js and the browser (currently only supported in Node.js)
-* Add more default transports, including:
+* Add more transports (either included in the main project or as plugins), including:
   - HTTP (sending log entries via JSON or text to a remote server)
   - File (with log-rotate capabilities)
+  - Node.js streams
 * Improve test cases, remove clutter, etc. to build even more confidence in the project

 ## Contributing / Support
 Please note that this software is in the early stages of development, but is in production use in several of my personal projects and university/work endeavors.

 Pull requests are absolutely welcome, and issues can be raised for questions or bugs.
 I do understand the documentation is a little sparse at the moment, and I'm certainly working to expand that very, very soon.
 If you need help using the library, submit an issue for it and I'll be sure to document it (first in the issue itself, then in the actual documentation).

 Please remember that this is something I maintain and build upon in my spare time.
 If you need paid support for a particular solution, feature, or bug, please feel free to send me a message.
 Generally speaking, I'm very responsive during the work week.